bnassivet/RespiratoryDisorderAnalysis/README.md

 # RespiratoryDisorderAnalysis
 RespiratoryDisorderAnalysis

-The project aims to classify and predict respiratory disorders from sound data files.
+This project aims to classify and predict respiratory disorders from sound data files.
 The dataset is described and available on Kaggle: https://www.kaggle.com/vbookshelf/respiratory-sound-database/home

 The project has been initialized from my Capstone project for the IBM Advanced Data Science specialization.
 The notebooks are initially: